-For you to find the defendant guilty of "conspiracy," as charged in the superceding indictment, the prosecution must prove all of the essential elements of this offense beyond a reasonable doubt.
-Otherwise, you must find him not guilty of the charge.
+For you to find the defendant guilty of conspiracy to distribute methamphetamine within 1000 feet of a playground, as charged in the indictment, the prosecution must prove all of the essential elements of this offense beyond a reasonable doubt.
+Otherwise, you must find him not guilty of the charge in the indictment.